 State Background Checks

-State-level background checks (also known as level 1 background checks in most jurisdictions) operate similarly to how they work on the federal level: by providing information about crimes committed at the state and/or local levels.
+State-level background checks (also known as tier 1 background checks in most jurisdictions) operate similarly to how they work on the federal level: by providing information about crimes committed at the state and/or local levels.
 District and circuit courts in each state are responsible for maintaining records on state-level crimes.
 Employers can request information from these courts by petitioning their local clerk of court.
-Keep in mind that using a full name is considered best practice with this method, but if this information is lacking you can first find someone’s middle name.
+Keep in mind that using a full name is considered best practice with this method, but if this information is lacking you can first find a person’s middle name.

 State background checks will also include information from an individual’s state department of motor vehicles (DMV).
 The DMV keeps track of driver’s licenses and identification cards, and any violations or suspensions an individual may have.